The Party Crashers: Demise and the Mortis Triplets – Algor, Livor, and Rigor

 As your luck went, you’d decided to sleep with Vinnie’s wife and then Vinnie found out and he sent Demise to your party.
 Demise asked his cousins to tag along.

-For example, the skin begins to pale (pallor) and the muscles immediately begin to relax—all of them, which can produce some pretty unpleasant effects around the south end of the body, if you know what I mean.
+For example, the second Demise strikes, the skin begins to pale (pallor) and the muscles immediately begin to relax—all of them, which can produce some pretty unpleasant effects around the south end of the body, if you know what I mean.
 Then Demise steps aside to allow the Mortis triplets to do their thing.

 The Mortis Triplets